ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

     ## [1] "Calculating Standardized Results"
     ## [1] "Calculating SRMR"
     ## elapsed
-    ##   1.215
+    ##    1.22
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0465162451355013 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.65918051782736 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0465162451355012 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.65918051782737 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
-    ## clin_comm.model): A difference greater than .025 was observed pre- and
+    ## clin_comm.model, : A difference greater than .025 was observed pre- and
     ## post-smoothing in the genetic covariance matrix.
 This reflects a large
     ## difference and results should be interpreted with caution!!
 This can often
     ## result from including low powered traits, and you might consider removing those